NMDSdevopsServiceAdm/DataEngineering/WindowsSetup.md

 ### Installing python on VS code:
 From VS Code:<br>
-Click ‘Extensions’ in the left-hand pane > type in ‘Python’> click ‘Install’ on ‘Python’ You can now run python in VS code
+Click ‘Extensions’ in the left-hand pane > type in ‘Python’> click ‘Install’ on ‘Python’

+### Pointing the python extension to the virtual environment:
+To select a specific environment, use the 'Python: Select Interpreter' command from the Command Palette (Ctrl+Shift+P).
+Select: ~\.virtualenvs\DataEngineering-YJu6GUcT\Scripts\python.exe

+You should now be able to see the Data Engineering project in VS code.

 ### Json settings in VS code